mike111-droid/HWWireGuard-android/README.md

 # Android GUI for [WireGuardHSM](https://github.com/mike111-droid/WireguardHSM-linux)

 This is an implementation of WireGuardHSM for Android using the WireGuardGoBackend.
-This is the staging branch to prevent pollution in the main branch.
+This is the staging branch version 2.1 with a HWRatchet.

 ## Structure
 The main new classes are in the *ui* package in the subfolder *hwwireguard*.
 Other changes that are necessary in the code iteself sould be marked by the tags: